 Generally, make sure you give your team leave to be proactive and support them with the tools they need to provide excellent service.

 In the end, the whole of proactive customer service is to have a customer-centric approach.
 Customer service teams always have different tasks to take care of – many of them strictly operational – but how much you manage to delight customers will always be the main factor of success.
-And doing that before they even ask you to is bound to create pleasant surprises and better experience as a whole.
+And doing that before they even ask you to is bound to create pleasant surprises and a better experience as a whole.